Skip to content

 Where you’ll study

-UT’s College of Arts and Sciences is home to language, culture, and humanities programs where you can study a range of subjects from classical languages to American history to Judaic studies to world business and philosophy.
+UT’s College of Arts and Sciences is home to language, culture, and humanities programs where you can study a range of subjects from classical languages to American history to digital humanities to world business and philosophy.

 two students sit outside signing to eachother on campus during a beautiful fall day